Azure/azure-quickstart-templates/application-workloads/sap/sap-2-tier-s4hana-fully-activated-appliance/README.md

 ```

 4. Wait for Installation to Complete
 Go for a long coffee or tea break.
-The installation process will take a few hours to complete.
+The installation process typically takes around 4 hours to complete from start to finish.

 5. Access the SAP S/4HANA system
 Once the installation is complete, access the SAP S/4HANA system and have fun!

+# Performance Considerations
+A number of factors can affect the performance of the SAP S/4HANA system.
+The following are some of the key factors to consider:

+* This template deploys a Standard_E16-4ds_v5 VM for the SAP S/4HANA system.
+You can adjust the VM size based on your requirements.
+* The storage is a Azure Premium SSD disk v2 without any LVM.
+You can adjust the disk size based on your requirements.
+* This template is design for a proof of concept or training environment.
+For production deployments of your SAP S/4HANA system, it is recommended to use [Azure Centre for SAP Solutions](https://learn.microsoft.com/en-us/azure/sap/center-sap-solutions/overview) or the [SAP on Azure Deployment Automation Framework](https://learn.microsoft.com/en-us/azure/sap/center-sap-solutions/overview).

 # Clean up deployment